JonahZeng/QuickManPath/README.md

 # QuickManPath
-quick change or restore env path on windows
+Quick change or restore env path on windows, based on FLTK & nlohmann json.